xiaohuangyang/Coresets-for-Clustering-Under-Stochastic-Noise/README.md

 Addtionally, run "python simulate.py" to reproduce the results in Sec E.1, which further compare the behavior of two error measure.

 The datasets used are listed in the 'data' folder.
+Since Census1990 is too large, we put Census1990 dataset on https://drive.google.com/drive/folders/1fFVzrsFYJFTJlqKBscAqQnHRVXJvOPfB?usp=drive_link.
 All experiments are conducted using Python 3.11 on an Apple M3 Pro machine with an 11-core CPU, 14-core GPU, and 36 GB of memory.